Lieutenant Colonel William C. Walker

 Walker's Battalion (aka First Battalion), Thomas' Legion

 Officially organized on July, 18, 1862, when Stringfield mustered its first company in Cherokee County, North Carolina.
 During July and August, the Battalion comprised the companies of Berry, Walker, Parker, and Cooper.
 Six companies were added in September but Parker and Cooper were transferred to the Regiment, Thomas' Legion.
 On October 1, the Battalion, 600 officers and men, was mustered at Knoxville, and William C. Walker was selected as Lieutenant Colonel.
 By the end of October 1862 the ranks increased to a total of 740 men.
 James A. McKamy was promoted to Major in August 1863 and assumed command of the Battalion, which was reduced to 500 men in September 1863.
-After Walker's death in January 1864, McKamy was promoted to Lt.
-Colonel.
-After McKamy's capture at the Battle of Third Winchester (Virginia) on September 19, 1864, during General Early's Valley Campaigns, Lieutenant James A. Robinson led a portion of the Battalion during the remainder of the Valley Campaigns and until it returned to North Carolina in December 1864.
-In February 1865, General James Green Martin officially placed Stringfield in command of the Battalion.
-Captain Stephen Whitaker was in command at war's end.
-The Battalion was known as Walker's Battalion, McKamy's Battalion and, at times, Battalion.
-When Thomas officially organized the Indian Battalion at the end of the war, Walker's Battalion became known as First Battalion, with the Cherokee Battalion also referred to as Second Battalion.
+After Walker's death in January 1864, McKamy was promoted to Lieutenant Colonel.
+After McKamy's capture at the Third Battle of Winchester (Virginia) on September 19, 1864, during General Early's Valley Campaign, Lieutenant James A. Robinson led a portion of the Battalion during the remainder of the Valley Campaign and until it returned to North Carolina in December 1864.
+In February 1865, General James Green Martin officially placed Stringfield in command of the Battalion, but Captain Stephen Whitaker would lead the unit at the end of the war.
+The Battalion was known as Walker's Battalion, McKamy's Battalion and at times simply as Battalion.
+When Thomas officially organized the Indian Battalion at the end of the war, Walker's Battalion became known as First Battalion, with the Cherokee Battalion referred to as Second Battalion.

 When the unit mustered at Knoxville it had 7 companies, including 3 of Tennessee cavalry.
-The mounted or cavalry units were all transferred from the Battalion in December 1862, so that during most of the Battalion's service it only had 5 infantry companies.
+The mounted units were all transferred from the Battalion in December 1862, so that during most of the unit's service it only had 5 infantry companies.

-** Lt.
-Colonel McKamy commanded the battalion after the death of Lt.
-Colonel Walker.
-However, when McKamy was captured at 3rd Winchester, Lt James A. Robinson assumed command of the Battalion.
-Robinson commanded the Battalion for the remainder of the Shenandoah Valley Campaigns (September 19, 1864--until its return to North Carolina with Special Order 267).
-Then, Lt.
-Colonel William Stringfield commanded the Battalion, with Captain Whitaker commanding it at war's end.
+**Lt.
+Col. McKamy commanded the battalion following the death of Lt.
+Col. Walker, but when McKamy was captured at 3rd Winchester, Lt James A. Robinson assumed command of the Battalion for the remainder of the Shenandoah Valley Campaign, from September 19, 1864 until its return to North Carolina with Special Order 267.
+Lt.
+Col. William Stringfield would then assume commandership, with Captain Whitaker leading the unit at war's end.

-NEW!
-North Carolina Troops, 1861-1865: A Roster (Volume XVI: Thomas's Legion) (Hardcover, 537 pages), North Carolina Office of Archives and History (June 26, 2008).
+Recommended Reading: North Carolina Troops, 1861-1865: A Roster (Volume XVI: Thomas's Legion) (Hardcover, 537 pages), North Carolina Office of Archives and History.
 Description: The volume begins with an authoritative 246-page history of Thomas's Legion.
 The history, including Civil War battles and campaigns, is followed by a complete roster and service records of the field officers, staff, and troops that served in the legion.
 A thorough index completes the volume.
 Continued...

 Volume XVI of North Carolina Troops: A Roster contains the history and roster of the most unusual North Carolina Confederate Civil War unit, significant because of the large number of Cherokee Indians who served in its ranks.
 Thomas's Legion was the creation of William Holland Thomas, an influential businessman, state legislator, and Cherokee chief.
 He initially raised a small battalion of Cherokees in April 1862, and gradually expanded his command with companies of white soldiers raised in western North Carolina, eastern Tennessee, and Virginia.
 By the end of 1862, Thomas's Legion comprised an infantry regiment and a battalion of infantry and cavalry.
 An artillery battery was added in April 1863.
 Furthermore, in General Early's Army of the Valley, the Thomas Legion was well-known for its fighting prowess.
 It is also known for its pivotal role in the last Civil War battle east of the Mississippi River.
 The Thomas Legion mustered more than 2,500 soldiers and it closely resembled a brigade.
 With troop roster, muster records, and Compiled Military Service Records (CMSR) this volume is also a must have for anyone interested in genealogy and researching Civil War ancestors.
 Simply stated, it is an outstanding source for genealogists.